lhafkamp/minor-instagram-sockets/README.md

 # minor-instagram-sockets
 Assignments for the course Real-Time Web.
 For this assignment I used the <a href="https://www.instagram.com/developer/">Instagram API</a>.

+_for now I only got the oauth working, more coming this week_

 ## Build
 To run the application:
 ```bash